 Excellent Overall Diversity

 We combine factors of racial, geographic, gender and age diversity to come up with an overall diversity ranking for each school.

 University of Michigan - Ann Arbor is considered to be very diverse across all factors, and is ranked #80 nationwide.

 This School is Considered Above Average in Racial Diversity

 Ethnically-diverse colleges offer students the ability to study and learn with undergraduates from racial and ethnic groups that are different from their own.

-When available, the chart below will display ethnic diversity among the undergraduate students at U of Michigan.
+When available, the chart below will display racial diversity among the undergraduate students at U of Michigan.

-U of Michigan ranks above average in ethnic diversity.
+U of Michigan ranks above average in racial representation.